openSUSE/obs-docu/README.md

 This document is hosted on GitHub at https://github.com/openSUSE/obs-docu

+For more ideas and TODOs, see the Trello board at https://trello.com/b/DxiucSKw/obs-documentation

 So the standard GitHub workflow with forked repositories and pull requests can be used to contribute to these books.